 A doctor's schedule will differ depending on the kind of medicine they practice.
 Some doctors work in an office, others in the hospital, and some in places you may not think of, like laboratories where they develop new medicines and research cures.

-Most doctors work very long hours and have to be available for emergencies.
-These hours are typically spent seeing patients in an office-based setting, running tests as well as interpreting them, prescribing medicine or treatments, doing rounds in the hospital, making notes on patient's physical conditions, advising patients on how to stay healthy and talking to them about further treatment.
+A doctor typically works very long hours and has to be available for emergencies.
+These hours are spent seeing patients in an office-based setting, running tests as well as interpreting them, prescribing medicine or treatments, doing rounds in the hospital, making notes on patient's physical conditions, advising patients on how to stay healthy and talking to them about further treatment.
 They keep up to date by taking classes and regularly reading books and medical journals.

 Audiologist - Ear Specialist

 Anesthesiologist - Anesthesia Specialist

 Dermatologist - Skin Specialist

 Hepatologist - Liver Specialist